What is glomerulonephritis?

 • immune-mediated diseases (such as lupus)

 • prostatitis (inflammation of the prostate)

 In many dogs with glomerulonephritis, the cause cannot be found.

 When the filtering ability of the glomeruli is impaired, protein leaks from the blood to the urine.
 This causes an elevated amount of protein in the urine and a reduced amount of protein in the blood.
 Early signs of protein loss may include non-specific symptoms, like weight and muscle loss.
 More severe clinical signs are referred to as nephrotic syndrome (explained in the next section) and include fluid in the abdominal cavity, increased respiratory effort (due to fluid within the lungs), and swelling of the limbs.

 “Chronic, severe glomerulonephritis can lead to the development of chronic kidney disease (CKD).”

 Chronic, severe glomerulonephritis can lead to the development of chronic kidney disease (CKD).
 Symptoms seen in dogs with CKD include lethargy, vomiting, increased drinking, and increased urination (see handout “Chronic Kidney Disease in Dogs” for further information).

 What is nephrotic syndrome?

-In severe cases of glomerulonephritis, a complication called nephrotic syndrome can result from the extreme urinary protein loss.
-Nephrotic syndrome is defined as the combination of significant protein loss in the urine, high serum cholesterol and low serum albumin (serum is the fluid portion of the blood) and edema or other abnormal accumulation of fluid.
-Patients with nephrotic syndrome have high blood pressure, and may develop abnormal blood clots resulting in a variety of signs associated with blocked blood vessels or edema (swelling), especially of the legs or abdomen.
+In severe cases of glomerulonephritis, a complication called nephrotic syndrome can result from extreme urinary protein loss.
+Nephrotic syndrome is defined as the combination of significant protein loss in the urine, high serum cholesterol, low serum albumin (serum is the fluid portion of the blood), and edema or other abnormal accumulation of fluid.
+Patients with nephrotic syndrome have high blood pressure and may develop abnormal blood clots resulting in a variety of signs associated with blocked blood vessels or edema (swelling), especially of the legs or abdomen.